-We welcome applications from students who have had experience of being in local authority care and have appointed a member of staff with specific responsibility to support applicants who are care-experienced.
+We welcome applications from students who have had experience of being in local authority care and have a member of staff with specific responsibility to support applicants who are care-experienced.
 We will contact offer holders who indicate on their application form that they have been in care to let them know of the support we are able to offer.
-More details about our arrangements for care leavers may be found at: https://www.liverpool.ac.uk/studentsupport/money/careleavers/.
+More details about our arrangements for care leavers may be found at: Care Leavers - Student Services - University of Liverpool